 For the Americans, they focused on technology that could help them replace people or reduce the skills, training and expertise needed by their employees to do their jobs.

-For the security consultant, he invested in the expanding skills, expertise, and training of his employees, AND he invested in technology that supported the expertise of his employees.
+For his security consultants, he invested in the expanding skills, expertise, and training of his employees, AND he invested in technology that supported the expertise of his employees.
 Technology is not expected to replace or substitute for the skills of the employee.
 The technology enhances, strengthens the skills, training, and talents of his employees.

 Many in American business sees labor as a necessary evil.